William Uricchio: Research Fields

 Representation also makes up an important strand of his research.
 Uricchio has written about the status of non-fiction imagery, focusing on the representation of the city from the actualités and panoramas of early cinema, through city symphonies, to digital urban simulations.
 This research explores historically changing conventions for representing reality, showing affinities among visual forms, sociological studies, and the period's changing scientific understanding of the physical world.
 His research lab at MIT focuses on the interactive documentary and its ability to enable widespread participation, while at the same time challenging established notions of authorship, reading practices and the stable text.
 The MIT Open Documentary Lab has also used this opportunity to re-interrogate the past, finding there ample precedents for interactive, re-mixed, and location-based media, as argued in Moments of Innovation.
 Behind this, as in much of Uricchio's work, is the idea that the "new" enables the re-evaluation of the old, and the discovery there of overlooked precedent.
 The research in interactive documentary and television has also led Uricchio to focus on the media's role in 'pointing out' and 'indicating' rather than only representing.
 The Open Documentary Lab's Docubase provides an annotated compendium of innovative digital documentary forms.
 A recent report entitled Mapping the Intersection of Two Cultures, written by Uricchio and the Open Doc Lab team for the MacArthur Foundation, explores the relevance of interactive and immersive documentaries for digital journalism.
+And in his co-authored book with MIT Press,Collective Wisdom, Uricchio and colleagues explore the possibilities and implications of co-creation methodologies to produce ethical and equitable media, particularly in the reality-facing domain.

 Another part of his research on representation examines the cultural work of algorithms.
 This research focuses on regime change in representation, as norms shift from the modern era's fixation with the stability of algorismic certainties to our current engagement with dynamic and multi-perspectival algorithmic processes.
 The algorithmic processes behind such collaborative cultural forms as Photosynth, Google, Wikipedia – and increasingly financial and cartographic practices – serve as the focus of this research.

 In addition to writing about the history of media, Uricchio also writes about media and the construction of history.
 This work considers popular historical engagements in such sectors as historical video games, historical reenactments and fandom, and amateur genealogical research.
 The roles of media as sites of historical expertise and display and as enablers of alternate historical viewpoints, together with their larger coincidence with the post-structuralist turn in historiography, lay at the core of this research.